Format input values to time values using one of 25 preset time styles. Input

 "iso"

 which corresponds to how times are formatted within ISO 8601 datetime values.
-The other time styles can be viewed usinginfo_time_style()
+There are 25 time styles in total and their short names can be viewed usinginfo_time_style()

 .- pattern